Zambrano: Origins

+He was greatly devoted to San Millán, to whom he gave part of the property the King had granted him, and it is understood that he ordered himself to be buried in this holy place, which is why this deed is found there.
+(Those who place a stone in the foundation of the House of God deserve this remembrance).

+From this knight descend and trace their noble origin those of this surname who are found in Murcia, having settled in that land since the conquest of Baeza, where they served with Don Diego López de Haro, the principal Captain and conqueror of that city.

+I. Fortún Sánchez de Zambrana: One of the conquerors and settlers of Baeza.

+II.
+Martín Alonso de Zambrana: Fortún Sánchez's heir.
+Married in Úbeda.

+III.
+Juan de Zambrana: Legitimate son of Martín Alonso.

+IV.
+Pedro Sánchez Iñiguez de Zambrana: Son of Juan de Zambrana.
+He was Warden (Alcaide) of the fortress of the town of Mula.
+Married in Lorca to Doña Beatriz de Peralta.

+V. Nofre de Zambrana: Son of Pedro Sánchez.
+Married in Murcia to Doña María de Arroniz, Lady (Señora) of La Puebla.

+VI.
+Pedro de Zambrana: Son of Nofre de Zambrana.
+He was a Knight of the Order of Santiago and a Page to Emperor Charles V (karl V germany or Carlos I spain).

 The Zambrano family originated in the mountains of Biscay.
 Piferrer records that the first to bear this name was Fortun Sanchez.

 Francisco Zazo y Rosillo, the Chronicler King of Arms to Philip V of Spain, chronicled the lineage of the Zambrano family from its origins in the village of Zambrana in the Gipuzkoa province in what was at the time the Kingdom of Castile.
 This Castilian origin is reflected in the Zambrano family crest, which features the castle sigil of Castile along with the rose sigil of Reus.
 The progenitor of this line was Ochoa de Zambraos, who served as a knight to the Catholic Monarchs.
 Zazo proceeds to trace the lineage through five generations (and the eventual evolution of the name from Zambraos to Zambrano), noting the spread of the family to Flanders, Úbeda, Málaga, Antequera and La Rioja, and the service of the family to Philip I of Castile, Charles V of Flanders and Philip II of Spain.

 The village of Zambrana was named for the Zambrano family, who were granted a land grant there by Don Sancho in 1058.

 The Estado Militar de España was an annual register of the status of military affairs of Spain, including the listing of special orders of military honor, including the Order of Santiago, the Order of Calatrava, the Order of Alcantara and the Order of Montesa.
 The Zambrano name can be found frequently among these registers.